-- Self-referrals, family and colleague referrals through a toll-free phone line, the LAP business line, the website or through LAP Volunteers. - Formal referrals from the Committees on Character and Fitness or the Disciplinary Committees of the four departments. - Attorneys representing bar applicants or attorneys in character and fitness or disciplinary matters. - Judges concerned about an attorney appearing before them or another judge. - Treatment professionals and treatment programs seeking additional support for lawyers in their care.
+- Self-referrals, family, and colleague referrals, or through referrals from LAP Volunteers. - Formal referrals from the Committees on Character and Fitness or the Disciplinary Committees of the four departments. - Attorneys representing bar applicants or attorneys in character and fitness or disciplinary matters. - Judges concerned about an attorney appearing before them or another judge. - Treatment professionals and treatment programs seeking additional support for lawyers in their care.